Codecademy/docs/content/swift/concepts/arrays/terms/filter/filter.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-The **`.filter()`** method returns an updated array based on the existing array with all entries that meet the condition stated in the filter.
-If no entry meets the condition stated in the filter, the method returns `nil`.
+The **`.filter()`** method takes an array and returns a new array with only elements that meet the condition stated in the filter.
+If none of the elements meet the condition stated in the filter, the method returns `nil`.
 The original, existing array is not affected by this method.

 ## Syntax